 They will try to understand.
 They will try to know.
 They will serve others.

 The Semipermeable Membrane.

-The mouth is the gateway between an external and internal world, and the tongue acts as its gatekeeper.
+The mouth is our gateway between an external and internal world, and the tongue acts as its gatekeeper—tasting and letting through what will become a part of us.
 In a similar way, traditions, myths, and traumas filter through generations.
 We taste, and sometimes swallow, the inheritances of our family, choosing whether and how to ingest what we’ve been given.

 On both sides of my family, women were hosts.
 Days were spent not only creating meals—shopping, cooking, and serving—but also preparing to play the role of a perfect host.
 Hosting at meals, and playing host to the emotions and needs of others, are traits I’ve inherited.

 By performing FEAST, I work to understand the experience of being bound—by my ancestors, to their dynamics and traditions.
 I think of what it meant for my ancestors to play host, how I interpret that role in my life, and what I’ll share with the next generation.
 Especially when exploring the legacy of the host, self-interpretation and awareness is key, lest we become vulnerable to the anti-host, the parasite.
 When we open ourselves, our mouths or our tables, to others, we risk letting in unwanted guests of all forms.
 My hope is for each of us to be like a semipermeable membrane, able to discern and choose which guests we carry with us and which we leave behind.